Having a basic understanding of your electrical system is key in keeping you, your home, and your family safe.

-You can speak to an electrician about how much amperage each of your outlets currently holds and consider upgrading to a higher amperage outlet if you want to have the luxury of having all your devices in one spot.
+You can speak to our electrician in Melbourne about how much amperage each of your outlets currently holds and consider upgrading to a higher amperage outlet if you want to have the luxury of having all your devices in one spot.

 Alternatively, you can consider having multiple outlets near each other if you’re keen for the ultimate gaming or TV room.